Section 3. Cooperation in United Nations Activities

 The United Nations is the most comprehensive international organization for accelerating international cooperation for the maintenance of international peace and security and the promotion of the welfare of the peoples of the world.
 The United Nations, which started with 51 founding members more than 30 years ago, has 152 members today.
 During the intervening years, it has developed into a body considerably different from that of its original design.
 For example, it now conducts "peace-keeping operations" in place of the compulsory dispute settlement function envisaged in its charter.
 Also, as the North-South problem is looming larger in the economic and social areas, the role which the United Nations can play in these spheres has become bigger.
 This shows that it is an organization which directly reflects the realities of the international situation.
 What the United Nations can do in response to the political, economic and social realities of the world depends largely on the will and cooperation of its members.
 Recently, member states have become eager to make as much use as possible of the organization while recognizing its limitations.

 With the increase in membership and the diversification and increasing complexity of the problems it deals with, the United Nations today, together with its specialized agencies and the numerous related international organizations, provides a framework for international cooperation in a wide range of fields, including the maintenance of peace and security, disarmament, assistance and trade, society, human rights, culture, population, environment, science and technology, and oceans.

 1. Japan's Basic Attitude

-In line with this basic policy, Japan played an active part in the United Nations in 1977.
+In line with this basic policy, Japan engaged actively in United Nations diplomacy in 1979.
+The main events were as follows:

 to table of contents